SAP-samples/cloud-btp-cli-api-codejam/exercises/03-autocomplete-and-exploration/README.md

     btp list accounts/subaccount             List all subaccounts in a global account btp list accounts/subscription           Get all applications to which a subaccount is entitled to subscribe btp list security/app                    List all apps
-    btp list security/role                   List all roles
+    btp list security/available-idp          List all Identity Authentication tenants to which you can connect this global account or subaccount btp list security/role                   List all roles
-    btp list security/role-collection        List all role collections btp list security/user                   List all users
+    btp list security/role-collection        List all role collections btp list security/trust                  List all trust configurations that are configured for your global account or subaccount btp list security/user                   List all users
     btp list services/binding                List all service bindings btp list services/broker                 List all service brokers